gaois/documental/docs/software/terminologue/configuration.en.md

 These are the UI languages that appear in the language switcher widget at the top right corner of every screen, and the default language used for new users.
 You can use these settings to change the default language, to change the order of languages in the switcher widget, or to disable some languages.

-For every UI languages listed here the following things need to exist:
+For every UI language listed here, the following things need to exist:

 - A file containing localized strings for the Screenful library, such as `website/libs/screenful/screenful-loc-en.js`.
 - A file containing Terminologue-specific localized strings, such as `website/localizer/en.js`.

-So, if you want to add a new language, these are the things you need to supply.
+Therefore, if you want to add a new language, these are the things you need to supply.
 If you are localizing Terminologue into a new language, please consider sharing it with the world by submitting it to Terminologue's repository (as a pull request).

 ---